-If your panorama is not a full 360x180 image, stitching software such as Hugin or Autopano will automatically add special XMP meta data the describes the cropping of the image.
-The section of the XMP meta data that describes this looks similar to that:
+If your panorama is not a full 360x180 image, stitching software such as Hugin or PtGUI will automatically add special XMP metadata that describes the cropping of the image.
+The section of the XMP metadata that describes this looks similar to that:

 <GPano:CroppedAreaImageHeightPixels>4509</GPano:CroppedAreaImageHeightPixels> <GPano:CroppedAreaImageWidthPixels>13776</GPano:CroppedAreaImageWidthPixels> <GPano:CroppedAreaLeftPixels>0</GPano:CroppedAreaLeftPixels> <GPano:CroppedAreaTopPixels>2360</GPano:CroppedAreaTopPixels> <GPano:FullPanoHeightPixels>6888</GPano:FullPanoHeightPixels> <GPano:FullPanoWidthPixels>13776</GPano:FullPanoWidthPixels>

 You can inspect the XMP meta tags using Photoshop (File > File Info > Raw Data) or using one of the EXIF editors out there, such as EXIF Pilot.

 XMP works great if you can make sure it is correctly formatted and doesn't get lost on the way during photo edits or color correction.
 If your partial panorama doesn't include the metadata, it's not trivial to add it manually.
 No worries though - you can also fix the image in the Kuula editor.